jesper4711/nl-to-sql/instructions.md

 Welcome!
 This case evaluates how you can leverage LLMs to convert **natural language business questions** into **correct SQL** using today’s LLMs or agents.

-Choose an approach and make Python code to call an LLM in We care about **correctness, clarity, and engineering choices**.
+We care about **correctness, clarity, and engineering choices**.
 We expect the coding to take 1-3 hours.
 IMPORTANT: be prepared to describe your approach and discuss topics like Python coding choices, how you would handle SQL correctness, validation, deployment in the cloud etc.

 Tips: